Zone (EP): Conception and title

-The album name, Zone, is a combination of the alphabet Z, which refers to Jihyo, and the English word One, meaning 'Jihyo's first' and 'Jihyo's complete one' work.
+The album name, Zone, is a combination of the alphabet Z, which refers to Jihyo (shortened to Zyo, which is seen in the album cover), and the English word One, meaning 'Jihyo's first' and 'Jihyo's complete one' work.
 In a Q&A with Harpers Bazaar, Jihyo explained that “the concept for [Zone] is me, showing different sides of me...I particularly chose the order of the tracks because I wanted it to tell a story of emotions, like an emotional journey throughout the day.
 Each track shows different vocal styles, and yes, it’s very different from Twice, but I wanted to focus on that.
 While the image that I built through the group really helped me identify who I am, I want to show different sides of me.”
 When asked about the message of the album Jihyo noted that instead of a certain message she wanted to deliver "diversity musically" while show herself as someone "who’s able to express different genres and express [herself] in new ways."